Talkasi/bmstu-iu7-C/lab_01_03_01/func_tests/readme.md

 ## Output data
 - double v, t: _**volume and temperature of the resulting liquid**_;
 ## Positive tests
-- Test with the positive temperatures;
+- Test with the positive temperatures, equal volumes;
-- Test with the negative temperatures;
+- Test with the negative temperatures, equal volumes;
-- Test with positive and negative temperatures.
+- Test with positive and negative temperatures, different volumes.
 ## Negative tests
 - First volume is zero or lower;
 - Second volume is zero or lower;
 - First temperature is not a number;
-- Second temperature is not a number.
+- Second temperature is not a number;
+- File is empty.